-This document aims to detail, at a high-level, everything that happens between machine power on and a component (v1 or v2) running on the system.
+This document aims to detail, at a high-level, everything that happens between machine power on and software components running on the system.

 Once the kernel (zircon) is running on the system its main objective is to start userspace, where processes can be run.
 Since zircon is a micro kernel, it doesn't have to do a whole lot in this stage (especially compared to Linux).
 The executable for the first user process is baked into the kernel, which the kernel copies into a new process and starts.
 This program is called userboot.